 Key points of the database upgrade process

-This SQL Server database upgrade project requires three key components: schema conversion, data migration, and testing.
-These three tasks, from a technical point of view, are interesting and come to define a successful upgrade project.
+This SQL Server database upgrade project required three key components: schema conversion, data migration, and testing.
+These three tasks, from a technical point of view, come to define a successful upgrade project.
 Let’s take a look at these three tasks in more detail:

 Database schema conversion

 As we mentioned previously, the customer’s original source database environment was entirely based on discontinued versions of SQL Server.
 Because of this, we couldn’t simply upload backups of the original database schemas into a new environment.
 In order to successfully upgrade to the latest SQL Server versions, we used Visual Studio 2015 to update the original database schemas.
 At this stage, we created a separate database for each one in the original environment.
 We then used Visual Studio 2015 Database project to create separate .sql files for each table, function, stored procedure, and other metadata objects for each source database.
 We then ran an analysis to determine compatibility issues, while also looking for deprecated and discontinued syntax, in order to prevent possible data loss during the later data migration phase.